Electricity supply warning over partial asset sale plan

 But Energy Minister Phil Heatley says he's confident the electricity market will ensure there's enough capacity to keep the system running.

-Next story in Political: Welfare legislation passes second reading
+Next story in Politics: Welfare legislation passes second reading

 Copyright © 2012, Radio New Zealand